chrisegg/form-locator-for-gravity-forms/readme.txt

 == Installation ==

+**Method 1: Traditional Installation**
 1. Upload the plugin files to the `/wp-content/plugins/form-locator-for-gravity-forms` directory, or install the plugin through the WordPress admin screen directly.
 2. Activate the plugin through the 'Plugins' screen in WordPress

+**Method 2: Composer Installation**
+1. Add the plugin to your project: `composer require chrisegg/form-locator-for-gravity-forms`
+2. Activate the plugin through the 'Plugins' screen in WordPress

+**After Installation:**
 3. Navigate to **Forms → Form Locator** in the admin menu
 4. View your comprehensive form usage report